funilrys/PyFunceble/docs/code.rst

 Problematics
 ^^^^^^^^^^^^

-* How can we continuously test :code:`INACTIVE` and :code:`INVALID` domains or IP ?
+* How can we continuously test :code:`INACTIVE` and :code:`INVALID` domains or IP?
-* How can we reduce the number of whois requests over time ?
+* How can we reduce the number of whois requests over time?

 Documentation
 ^^^^^^^^^^^^^